 - Parish registers

-I am happy to conduct family history research for clients upon request.
+I am happy to conduct local and family history research for clients upon request.

 Please see the Terms of Business page for further information.